 This is one of my favorite areas of Buenos Aires.
 It is the part of Palermo they call Palermo Chico, the Small Palermo.
 It’s just a couple of blocks between Avenida Libertador and Avenida Presidente Figueroa Alcorta.

-Although this is a mostly residential area inhabited by Buenos Aires’ rich and famous, due to the manicured parks and the inspiring MALBA, the Museum of Latin American Art, it can be a nice break for the visitor alike.
+Because of the manicured parks and the inspiring MALBA, the Museum of Latin American Art, it can be a nice break for the visitor alike.

 Also, many embassies are located in this neighborhood, but I hope you won’t need their services.